WICG/manifest-incubations/tabbed-mode-explainer.md

 },
 ```

 The home tab is a pinned tab that, if enabled for an app, should always be present when the app is open.
 This tab should never navigate - links clicked from this tab should open in a new app tab.
-Apps can choose to customize the url this tab is locked to and the icon displayed on the tab.
+Apps can choose to customize the URL this tab is locked to and the icon displayed on the tab.

 The new tab button, if present, should open a new tab at a URL that is within the scope of the app.
 The app may choose to set a custom URL and icon for this button.

-If the `tab_strip` field is not present, the `auto` values should be used.
+If the `tab_strip` field is not present, the particular subfields' `auto` values should be used.
 The user agent can decide what values to use for `auto`.
-For example they might set `url` to be the `start_url`.
+For example it might set `url` to be the `start_url`.

 User agents can decide how to handle dragging these tabs around to create new windows or combine with browser tabs.